 - Reporting will be voluntary - The field will include the SDG target that the activity is aiming to support.
 Reporting at the goal level is allowed for a transitional period. - Multiple entries will be allowed (up to 10) - The official list of SDG targets will be used and its eventual revisions - Activities will be marked with the number of the SDG target to which the activity is contributing. - 2.
 Is this standard mandatory for all UN organizations?
-In recognition that some organizations may have programmatic objectives that are not aligned with the SDGs, adoption of this standard is on a voluntary basis. - 3.
-How can a UN entity link its financial flows 'one to many' to SDG goals or targets without double counting expenses?
+Yes, it is mandatory. - 3.
+What should a UN entity do if it has expenses that are not linkable to SDG targets?